 I Had Glow Skin Clinic Signature Facial And It’s Worth Every Penny

-I’ve learned about Glow Skin Clinic as I was googling for the best skin clinic in the metro.
+I learned about Glow Skin Clinic as I was Googling for the best skin clinic in the metro.
 I heard that it’s Instagram famous and that it specializes in facial treatments, but they’re a bit on the pricey side.
+But since I wanted to do something with my dry skin, I went ahead and got an appointment.
+They recommended the Glow Skin Clinic Signature Facial.

-• Use no contact payment option, e.g., credit card, debit card, or Paymaya (although they accept cash, they prefer the cashless option for safety measures).
+- Use the no-contact payment option, e.g., credit card, debit card, or Paymaya (although they accept cash, they prefer the cashless option for safety measures).

 Just as advised, I went to Glow Skin Clinic 30 minutes before my appointment.
-The receptionist greeted me, took my temperature, then led me to a small room for the mandatory assessment with the in-house doctor.
-Yes, the consultation is mandatory and it’s 1,500 pesos.
-However, the fee will be waived if you avail of any treatment worth 3,000 pesos and above.
+The receptionist greeted me, took my temperature, and then led me to a small room for the mandatory assessment with the in-house doctor.
+Yes, the consultation is mandatory, and it’s 1,500 pesos.
+However, the fee will be waived if you avail yourself of any treatment worth 3,000 pesos and above.

-The doctor, who introduced herself as Dr. Alyssa Benesa (she had to repeat to me her last name several times because I kept mishearing it, lol), asked me what’s my biggest skin concern.
+The doctor, who introduced herself as Dr. Alyssa Benesa (she had to repeat her last name several times because I kept mishearing it, lol), asked me what my biggest skin concern was.
 I told her that I have more freckles than ever before, and I want to get rid of them.

 Dr. Benesa said that UV rays can penetrate the building through the windows, the door, or the balcony, hence, it is still best to wear sunblock even at home.
 I nodded in agreement, not daring to admit that I’ve known this fact all this time, just that I’ve become lazy with my beauty routines, so now I’m paying the price.